jcbym/jcbym.github.io/_pages/about.md

 Hi!
 I am a 5th year MS student in Computer Science at UC Berkeley, advised by [Sarah E. Chasins](https://schasins.com/).
 This fall, I will be starting a PhD at UC San Diego in the [ProgSys Group](https://cseweb.ucsd.edu/groups/progsys/)!

 My primary research focus is at the intersection of **programming languages** and **human-computer interaction**.
 My current work explores interfaces for improving code comprehension using program synthesis.
-I am excited by the potential for research to make programming easier for novice and nontraditional programmers.
+I am excited by research that makes programming easier for novice and nontraditional programmers.

 I am part of the [PLAIT Lab](https://plait-lab.org/) at [UC Berkeley EECS](https://eecs.berkeley.edu/).
 I have also been involved with the [ACE Lab](https://acelab.berkeley.edu/) and [Teaming by Design](https://www.teamingxdesign.com/) at Berkeley, researching assignment extensions in computer science courses and building software for data-driven student feedback in team-based design courses, respectively.

 ## Publications
 <sup>\* = equal contribution</sup>

-__Equivalence by Canonicalization for Synthesis-Backed Refactoring__ \
+__Equivalence by Canonicalization for Synthesis-Backed Refactoring__ [[doi](https://doi.org/10.1145/3656453)] [[preprint](https://jlubin.net/assets/pldi24-preprint.pdf)] \
 Justin Lubin, Jeremy Ferguson\*, Kevin Ye\*, <ins>Jacob Yim</ins>\*, and Sarah E. Chasins \
 *PLDI 2024*